Ertan40/Ansible_Automation/README.md

 ## What's Inside?

 In this repo, you'll find a Docker Compose file along with DockerFiles that sets up a playground for your Ansible which you can exercise.
-In addition to that my demos.
+In addition to that included my demos.